 Welcome to Château Seguin

-At the beginning of the century, this old estate belonged to the Pascal family and produced 35 barrels of a wine that was already much-appreciated at the time.
-Féret describes it as follows: ‘the highest point in the village with magnificent gravel hilltops produces generous, hugely refined wines reminiscent of those of Haut Brion’.
+In the early 20th century, this ancient estate belonged to the Pascal family.
+It produced 3,500 cases of wine at the time, which was already much-appreciated.
+Féret (“Bordeaux and its Wines”) describes Seguin as follows: “the highest point in the village with magnificent gravel rises producing generous, very refined wines reminiscent Haut Brion”.

-Nestled in the Eau Bourde valley to the north of the Pessac-Léognan appellation, the vineyard is split into two sections each slightly over 15 hectares in size: Seguin and Petit Bordeaux.
+Nestled in the Eau Bourde valley in the northern part of the Pessac-Léognan appellation, the vineyard is split into two sections, each slightly over 15 hectares in size: Seguin and Petit Bordeaux.